Residence: Highlands Ranch

-What do you see as the most important role of a member of the Colorado House of Representatives?
+What do you see as the most important role of a county commissioner?

-What new challenges, brought about by COVID-19, do you see affecting the state in the coming years and how will you help address them?
+What new challenges brought about by COVID-19 do you see affecting the county in the coming years and how will you help address them?

 We have noticed you are using an ad blocking plugin in your browser.